IBM/zmodstack-solutions/docs/guide/troubleshooting.md

 # Troubleshooting
 ## SEAA variable validation error
  - The framework provides a module to validate the inventory and variables used at runtime.
-If an error message occurs review and make the necessary updates to the inventory or variable files as required.
+If an error message occurs, review and make the necessary updates to the inventory or variable files as required.

 ## Known local run errors
  - ERROR!
 Unknown error when attempting to call Galaxy at 'https://galaxy.ansible.com/api/': <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed